rramosp/llpeo/README.md

 <img src='imgs/figure_10.jpg'/>
 <hr/>

-<a id="fig11"/>**Figure 11**: Predicting label proportions for `esaworldcover` over `benelux` classes 1, 2 and 3.
+<a id="fig11"/>**Figure 11**: Predicting label proportions for `esaworldcover` over `benelux` classes 1, 2 and 3 with model `downconv`.
 White contours represent communes in test and validation.
 The rest are used in training.
+We include train, validation and test data to make the visualization easier, and mark in white the communes used for validation and train.
+This model has no overfitting so visualizing all data together should not distort the perception on its performance.

 <img src='imgs/figure_11.jpg'/>
 <hr/>

-<a id="fig12"/>**Figure 12**: Predicting label proportions for `esaworldcover` over `colombia-ne` classes 1, 2 and 3.
+<a id="fig12"/>**Figure 12**: Predicting label proportions for `esaworldcover` over `colombia-ne` classes 1, 2 and 3 with model `downconv`.
 Recall that class 3 is largely under represented in this dataset.
 White contours represent communes in test and validation.
 The rest are used in training.
+We include train, validation and test data to make the visualization easier, and mark in white the communes used for validation and train.
+This model has no overfitting so visualizing all data together should not distort the perception on its performance.

 <img src='imgs/figure_12.jpg'/>
 <hr/>

-<a id="fig13"/>**Figure 13**: Predicting label proportions for `humanpop` world cover over `benelux` class 2 (more than 1600 inhabitants/$km^2$).
+<a id="fig13"/>**Figure 13**: Predicting label proportions for `humanpop` world cover over `benelux` class 2 (more than 1600 inhabitants/$km^2$) with model `downconv`.
 White contours represent communes in test and validation.
 The rest are used in training.
+We include train, validation and test data to make the visualization easier, and mark in white the communes used for validation and train.
+This model has no overfitting so visualizing all data together should not distort the perception on its performance.

 <img src='imgs/figure_13.jpg'/>
 <hr/>